 - Other activities include distribution of solar lights to replace the use of kerosene lamps.

 - In August 2016 a pilot scheme was introduced through two schools in Biharamulo for SODIS and hygiene.
-With the help of a grant from Guernsey Overseas Aid this pilot scheme led to the introduction of an education programme Solar Disinfection of water and hand washing into 30 schools in 2017 involving around 25,000 students.
+With the help of a grant from Guernsey Overseas Aid this pilot scheme led to the introduction of an education programme introducing solar disinfection of water and hand washing into 30 schools in 2017 involving around 25,000 students.
 In 2018 the second phase will be to take that education into the communities surrounding the schools during the first 6 months.
 The estimated number of residents that this programme will reach is conservatively around 70,000.
+This project has since been extended into Chato District.

-- The Foundation has established strong and effective relationships with the Chato office of the Tumaini Fund, local District Government officials in both Chato and Biharamulo and also with the local communities where it is working.
-In August 2016 two new relationships were established – Water School Uganda and SNV.
+- The Foundation has established strong and effective relationships with local District Government officials in both Chato and Biharamulo and also with the many local communities where it is working.

 - EF has also helped one or two individuals and families along the way.
 These are ad hoc situations that EF has come across in its travels but is not a core element of its objectives but purely from a human aspect of not being able to ignore the situation presented.